MaxDam/FenceIndoor/README.md

 ```
 ./FendeIndoorApp/app/build/outputs/apk/app-release-unsigned.apk
 ```
-rename it and trasfer into device
+rename it and transfer it into your mobile device

 ## Install server libraries:

-- install mongodb
+- install mongodb (Depends on your SO)
-- install python3 and pip
+- install python3 and pip (Depends on your SO)
-- and install follow python packages:
+- install following python packages:

 ```
 pip install flask